A swimming pool is an investment that provides relief from the Henderson summer heat, and adds value to your home.

 Teach Children How to Swim

 One of the more important lessons parents can teach their children is how to swim.
 It is a lifesaving skill.
-Swimming is easily taught at home or by an instructor at your local, Las Vegas recreational center, gym or a health club.
+Swimming is easily taught at home or by an instructor at your local, Henderson recreational center, gym or a health club.
 Children can be introduced to water as infants and feel comfortable as seasoned swimmers in a short time.
 That said, just because a child knows how to swim does not mean he or she should ever be left unattended even in shallow water.

 Learn How to Give CPR

 Cardiopulmonary resuscitation (CPR) is another lifesaving technique that every adult and child should know how to perform for pool safety.
 It preserves brain function During a drowning, the individual stops breathing and the heart stops pumping.
 Administering CPR restores air flow, preserving brain function.
 Use of CPR can be mean the difference between life or death, and anyone who uses a pool should be skilled in it.
-You can find a CPR training class near Las Vegas or Henderson through the American Heart Association or Red Cross.
+You can find a CPR training class near Henderson through the American Heart Association or Red Cross.

 Always Supervise Children